 Visitor numbers to Japan have skyrocketed up almost 40% since 2013, according to JNTO.
 I hope I can inspire you to plan your own trip that helps you stay ahead of the curve as these numbers are expected to explode in the lead up to the Tokyo 2020 Olympic Games.

-NOTE: You can find my complete 2 Weeks in Japan Itinerary right here if you’re already convinced Japan is your next holiday destination.
-My itinerary covers things to do, where to stay, where to eat, costs and more – I even explain how to overcome the language barrier.
-It’s my most popular article to date!
+NOTE: You can find all my personal tried-and-tested itineraries, travel guides and much more here on my popular Japan travel blog.
+Each covers things to do, where to stay, where to eat, costs and more – I even explain how to overcome the language barrier.

 Without further ado, let’s get into the reasons to visit Japan right now!
 I haven’t mentioned the obvious stunning natural scenery and world-class snowfields (which is enough for me to babble about in its own dedicated article), so below you’ll find 18 other reasons why Japan will become one of your favourite travel destinations too:

 Despite Japan being one of the more densely populated countries in the world, you’ll barely notice.
 Everyone has an unbelievable amount of respect for the personal space of others.
 If you’re like me and believe people should have a low-impact on one another you’ll sure be in heaven!

 The Japanese are incredibly orderly – people reliably walk on the left and wait their turn in queues ever so patiently (no pushing, thank goodness).